jtp184/ParseyParse/README.md

 ```
 You can access the config at any time with `ParseyParse.config`
 ## Invoking
 Using ParseyParse is easy.
-Simply use the `#call` method
+Simply use the `.call` method
 ```ruby
 ParseyParse.call('Today is Wednesday.')